Castux/diplodocus/README.md

 Preparation:

-- Create a bot on your Discord developer page, and invite it to you server.
+- Create a bot on your Discord developer page, and invite it to your server.
 For instance by following [these instructions](https://discordpy.readthedocs.io/en/stable/discord.html).

 Installation: